Slain football players remembered as funny, sweet, ambitious - NewsBreak

 Johnson is two years younger than Chandler.
 But they spent a season together on the high school football team, with Johnson covering Chandler as a cornerback every day during practice.
 This past summer, the young men worked out together at their former high school.

 “And he was there telling me how much of a difference he saw in me.
 How much I had grown.
 How I had improved as a player,” said Johnson, who is now a freshman cornerback at Appalachian State.
-“That was the type of guy he was.
-He was always trying to lift people up.”
+"That was the type of guy he was.
+He was always trying to lift people up. ...
+That was also the last time I saw him.”

-Jim Leonhard, the University of Wisconsin’s interim head football coach, tweeted Monday that Chandler’s personality “was infectious and he was a joy to be around.”
+Jim Leonhard, the University of Wisconsin’s interim head football coach, tweeted Monday that Chandler "had a lasting impact on his teammates, even after he left UW, which is a testament to the type of person he was.”

+“His personality was infectious and he was a joy to be around," Leonhard wrote.

 D’SEAN PERRY